ern0/posixino/README.md

 - You can write unit tests
 - You can debug the code
-- You can develop and test off-board
+- You can develop without proper device (e.g. missing LCD)
 - Shorter compile-run cycle
 - More comfortable